 Hayiya students are also enrolled in dance classes in studio.
 Students meet me at the studio, versus me driving to your home or setting up a video call.

 Why are lessons offered in bundles?
 Why can't I just pay per lesson?

-I am transitioning to teaching music full-time, and it will be my livelihood (although it doesn't feel like a job because I love it so much)!
 By accepting payment upfront, it is much easier for students/parents to know what to expect for x amount of weeks.
 It also encourages the commitment to learning Piano, and allows me to cover certain expenses in order to provide students with the best musical education I can offer.